Phizio/phix/README.md

 # phix
-light-weight simple cms without MVC
+light-weight simple framework without MVC

 This project use a Composer: "Vendor" folder is not exists in this repository.
 You need to run "composer init" & "composer update" in project's directory to install all additional plugins.